pixelshelsinki/pixels-starter-plugin/README.md

 Plugins contains examples on Post Type and Taxonomy creations.
 Both extend abstract parent classes that do all the heavy lifting.

-For Post Types, use `/lib/Model/PostTypes/Example.php` as starting point For Taxonomies, use `/lib/Model/Taxonomies/ExampleTaxonomy.php` as starting point
+- For Post Types, use `/lib/Model/PostTypes/Example.php` as starting point.
+- For Taxonomies, use `/lib/Model/Taxonomies/ExampleTaxonomy.php` as starting point

 Minimal implementation: just replace "Example" with your post type or taxonomy.
 The classes have couple of options for creating labels: